9wings/MuJi/status_report.md

 * Complete all the basic designs for webpages
 * Get stop button working.
 * Create file to keep user audio

+# Comments by Ming
+* Top priority is working with Spotify API